Aditya0257/eth_deposit_tracker/README.md

 ## Overview

 The Ethereum Deposit Tracker is a project designed to monitor and record ETH deposits on the Beacon Deposit Contract.
 It uses JSON RPC, Alchemy SDK for data fetching and Prisma with PostgreSQL for data storage.
-Grap The application is built with Node.js, Express, and TypeScript, and is containerized using Docker.
+The application is built with Node.js, Express, and TypeScript, and is containerized using Docker.

 For more detailed documentation and a deeper understanding of the approach and structure, please refer to the [Notion documentation](https://island-wool-188.notion.site/Luganodes-Ethereum-Deposit-Tracker-77fa379dd338442e81b87872eb8d963e).